Josef and Ctirad Mašín: Controversy

 After the fall of communism in Czechoslovakia (1989), the communist era was officially condemned by the new regime, and those sentenced during the communist era for political crimes were generally recognised in law as innocent victims.
 The Mašíns became the most disputed exceptions.

 Armed resistance after 1948 was very small (compared to that of neighbouring countries in the Eastern Bloc) and killings were uncommon.
 Ota Rambousek's book "Jenom ne strach" (see below) was published in Czechoslovakia in 1990 and realistic descriptions of how the brothers killed a cashier or how they cut the throat of an unarmed policeman rendered incapable by chloroform did not fit well into "velvet" mood of Czechs.

 Even fifty-five years later the case of Mašíns is able to deeply divide the Czech public into two groups: one seeing them as heroes, the other abhorring their sometimes brutal killings.
 Politicians in the Czech Republic face uneasy difficulty when trying to take a clear stand on the Mašíns.

+In 2003 STEM conducted an opinion poll according to which 55% of people consider them murderers while 30% consider them heroes.

 In 2005, the Czech and Slovak Association of Canada gave the Thomas Masaryk Award to the Mašín Brothers and Milan Paumer.

-On 28 February 2008 the Czech Prime Minister Mirek Topolánek awarded the Mašíns with the new "Prime Minister's Medal" at a ceremony at the Czech Embassy in Washington.
-At a later ceremony in the Czech Republic on 4 March 2008, he also decorated Milan Paumer.
+On 28 February 2008, the Czech Prime Minister Mirek Topolánek awarded the Mašíns the new "Prime Minister's Medal" at a ceremony at the Czech Embassy in Washington.
+At a later ceremony in the Czech Republic, on 4 March 2008, he also decorated Milan Paumer.
 As its name suggests, the award is a personal decoration, not one given in the name of the Czech state.
-Topolánek wishes to start a new discussion on the "third resistance", as the anti-Communist struggle is sometimes, but controversially termed (the first and second resistance being the fight against the Austro-Hungarian empire in 1914–1918 and Nazi occupation in 1939–1945).
-He hopes that as a result of such discussion the Mašíns will eventually receive official state recognition.
+Topolánek wishes to start a new discussion on the "third resistance", as the anti-Communist struggle is sometimes, but controversially, termed (the first and second resistance being the fight against the Austro-Hungarian empire in 1914–1918 and Nazi occupation in 1939–1945).
+He hopes that as a result of such discussion, the Mašíns will eventually receive official state recognition.

+According to a 2011 opinion poll by SC&C, 15% of Czech people considered the Mašín brothers heroes, while 27% considered them criminals.
+40% didn't have a clear opinion.

+While he was a candidate for president of Czechia, Petr Pavel said he would not honor the Mašíns, saying, "I can't come to terms with the fact that they killed police sergeant Honzátek, who was drugged and didn't resist them."